-Providing great service is key to your selling success.
-Keep in mind that fixed price listings that qualify for Top Rated Plus will be promoted in Best Match, and sellers who don't meet the minimum seller performance standards will have both their auction-style and fixed price listings demoted.
+Providing great service is an important part of your selling success.
+Keep in mind that fixed price listings from sellers who consistently deliver great service and follow best practices will be promoted in Best Match, and sellers who don't meet the minimum seller performance standards will have reduced visibility for both their auction-style and fixed price listings.
 Learn more about improving your detailed seller ratings.

-Providing great customer service and reasonable prices and shipping costs are key in determining your position in Best Match.
+Great customer service and reasonable prices and shipping costs play an important role in determining your position in Best Match.

 Good practices that help you promote buyer satisfaction include: